-If a unit is already within 1 TUM of enemy at the start of movement, the buffer is the distance to the closest enemy before the unit moves.
-The unit can then move in the normal way except at the end of movement no enemy unit can be closer than the previously measured buffer.
+For a unit that is already within 1 TUM of any non-commander enemy at the start of non-charging movement, the buffer is the distance to the closest non-commander enemy unit before the unit moves.
+At the end of movement no enemy unit can be closer than the previously measured buffer.